 In college I was a member a themed residence house (called Symposium) that was based around hosting weekly “intellectual discussions” with members of the campus and community.
 Although I was obtaining my bachelors in Computer and Electrical Engineering, I traveled to Australia for an anthropology semester abroad in my junior year.
 It was an absolutely incredible experience – not only because Australia is a beautiful and unique country, but also because I was able to learn from people who were so different from me, and have amazingly unique experiences that shaped the course of the rest of my life.

-My research project in Australia was about Sustainable Development and environmental conservation.
+My research project in Australia centered around Sustainable Development and environmental conservation.
 I focused on the community interactions over usage rights of the Little Swanport River in Swansea, Tasmania.
 The river begins near inland farms, and flows through my host family’s wilderness preserve on its way to the Tasman Sea.
 To get a holistic view, I spent time on the wilderness preserve (pictured), and I worked for a few days on the oyster farm that exists where the fresh water meets the ocean.
 I didn’t get to spend time on any of the farms, but I attended a meeting that included their representation.
 In hindsight, it was a fantastic learning experience for looking at issues from multiple angles; approaching a solution from only one perspective could have had disastrous effects for the other parties involved.

 Since college I have seen how many issues and news stories fit together, and I have come to realize that only through learning as much as I can about the world is it possible for me to really know what’s going on.
 I love getting news and information from as many sources as I can – local, national, and international – print, TV, internet, documentaries, radio, and pretty much whatever else I can get my hands on.